History of Presbyterian Women and its publications

 Restructure of General Assembly Mission Council organizations; Presbyterian Women is lodged in Women’s Ministries, National Ministries Division

-General Assembly grants moderator of Presbyterian Women voice and vote on General Assembly Council
+General Assembly grants moderator of PW voice and vote on General Assembly Council

 The History of Women’s Publications